 Office of Admissions: The Office of Admissions is responsible for receiving and evaluating all applications for admission to Morris Brown College.
-To obtain an application for admissions and general information regarding the admissions process, applicants should contact:
+To obtain an application for admissions and general information regarding the admissions process, applicants should contact for admissions and general information regarding the admissions process, applicants should contact: Office of Admissions

-Office of Admissions Morris Brown College 643 M. L. King Jr. Dr., NW Atlanta, GA 30314 404-458-6085 x 2011 www.morrisbrown.edu
+Morris Brown College 643 M. L. King Jr. Dr., NW Atlanta, GA 30314 404-458-6085 x 2011 www.morrisbrown.edu